TCPA Compliance Checklist & Guide | Business Messaging

 To Text Your Customers You Need 3 Things:

 - General Customer Consent You need to obtain your customer’s consent to send them conversational, informational and transactional messages.

-- Express Written Consent To send customers promotional and marketing messages you need their express written consent.
+- Express Written Consent To send customers automated marketing and promotional messages you need their express written consent.

 - Any-Time Opt-Out Your customers need to be able to revoke their consent, opt-out and stop receiving text messages from your business at any time they choose.